-During 2012, the Commission continued to have jurisdiction under Pub.
-L. 91-289 (50 U.S.C.
+During 2014, the Commission continued to have jurisdiction under Pub.
+L. No. 91-289 (50 U.S.C.
 App. §§ 2004 and 2005) to receive and adjudicate claims by U.S. Armed Forces personnel and civilians, or their survivors, for compensation based on inadequate food rations and inhumane treatment received while held as prisoners of war or internees during the Vietnam conflict.
 However, no new claims were received during the year.
 The Commission also continued to serve as a repository of records on U.S. military veterans and civilians captured or interned during World War II, the Korean conflict, the U.S.S.
-Pueblo incident, and the Vietnam conflict.
+Pueblo incident, and the Vietnam conflict compilation is currently available for use at the Commission's office by appointment.
+A subset of leading decisions from all of the Commission's completed programs is also available on the Commission's website.